verrazzano/docs/content/en/docs/reference/binding/_index.md

 2. Create a config map in the namespace of the WebLogic domain to specify overrides for the URL and secret.
 These configuration overrides (also called situational configuration) are used to customize the database configuration for the WebLogic domain.
 3. Specify the override config map when the WebLogic domain is created.

-For example, if a `weblogicDomain` in the model has a database connection...
+For example, if a `weblogicDomain` in the model has a database connection, as follows:

 ```
 connections: